 - avoid greasy, spicy foods

 In the case of an underlying infection or other cause, your doctor will work to treat the underlying issue.
+Do not start taking any medication to stop diarrhea without first talking to your healthcare provider and team.

 Addressing HIV-related diarrhea is important for quality of life and comfort.
 But it’s important to remember that chronic diarrhea is dangerous and should be treated as soon as possible.
 You should call a doctor right away if you have bloody diarrhea or if you’re experiencing a fever at the same time.